linux-system-roles/network/README.md

   table.
 In order to specify the named table, the users have to ensure the named table is properly defined in `/etc/iproute2/rt_tables` or `/etc/iproute2/rt_tables.d/*.conf` .The network role does not create these routing table entries automatically.
-  You can use the `ansible.builtin.lineinfile` module in your playbook to define the named tables before applying the network role:
+  You can use the `ansible.builtin.copy` module in your playbook to define the named tables before applying the network role:
   ```yaml
   - name: Ensure custom routing tables are defined